 Where to watch Chicago Fire:

-Station 19 is the spinoff we never knew we needed until it premiered last March 2018.
+Station 19 is the spinoff we never knew we needed until it premiered in March 2018.

 It has a lot to live up to though, spinning off from the 14th season of the hugely successful Grey’s Anatomy.
 But it’s doing a pretty good job so far.
 With Shonda Rhimes and Shondaland backing it, that comes as no surprise.